Svft69/Sellauth-discord-bot/README.md

 # Discord bot for sellauth
-if you need help setting up dm: samowamo1 on discord and ill try and help
+if you need help setting up dm: samowamo1 on discord and ill try and help if you have any other commands you want added please feel free to dm me and ill add them
 # How to setup
 1. install everything in the install.txt file
 2. go to the .env file and put in your tokens